L3ad Solutions

 Takeaway

-Worth trying: Open your About page and search for the keywords your ideal customer types when they're vetting you (not your company name).
+Open your About page and search for the keywords your ideal customer types when vetting you, not your company name.
 Rewrite the first two paragraphs to answer one of those searches directly, then weave in your qualifications.
-Test it in Search Console in 2-3 weeks.
+Check Search Console in two to three weeks.

 how to optimize your about page for seo